 From informal recyclers in Mumbai to displaced farmers in Kunming;

-from fisherwomen in war-torn Eastern Congo to immigrants in the vast squatter camp of Diepsloot, South Africa;
+from Indigenous women beset by conflict in Sud Kivu, DR Congo, to immigrants in the vast squatter camp of Diepsloot, South Africa;

 (Field Hearings in Pakistan)

 from relocated tribal members in Zambales Province, Philippines, to desert farmers in Sindh Province, Pakistan;

 from urban slum-dwellers in Abuja, Nigeria, to hunter-gatherers in the forests of Burundi;

 (Field Hearings in Hungary)